makkus/freckles_website/pages/02.blog/so-i-made-this-thing/item.md

 ### Direct Ansible role or module execution

-And, for extra credit, and those of use who only want to quickly execute an Ansible role, on a machine without anything useful installed (again, except for `curl` or `wget`):
+And, for extra credit, and those of us who only want to quickly execute an Ansible role, on a machine without anything useful installed (again, except for `curl` or `wget`):

 ```console
 $ curl https://freckles.io | bash -s -- frecklecute ansible-task --become --task-name mongrelion.docker